 - Advise event organisers on any licensing and permit requirements for their events and check that these are in in place.

 - Make recommendations for future safety improvements following an event.

 - To produce a set of minutes following the ESAG meeting outlining the discussions that have taken place and any actions and advice discussed at the meeting.

 - Through consultation and joint working between the council and its partners its aim is to standardise the approach to all organised large scale events staged in a public place, on a highway and on land open to the public in Wiltshire.

 - Approve or refuse events - the group's role is to advise event organisers during the event-planning process and provide responses to consultations, detailing any recommendations, advice and comments to confirm any specific advice.

-- The ESAG does not have legal powers or responsibilities: it exists to provide independent advive to event ornganisers, who retain the legal responsibility for ensuring a safe event.
-However, individual members of the ESAG may have powers to require event ornganisers comply with legal obligations.
+- The ESAG does not have legal powers or responsibilities: it exists to provide independent advice to event organisers, who retain the legal responsibility for ensuring a safe event.
+However, individual members of the ESAG may have powers to require event organisers comply with legal obligations.